Obtaining and Maintaining IRB Approval

 At least 45 days in advance of the IRB approval expiration day, a Continuing Review Application must be submitted to Research Compliance Services.

 In order to be in compliance with the regulations, continuations must be reviewed separately from amendments.
-If you would like to request changes at the time of Continuing Review, you must submit a separate Amendment Application with the changes to the approved materials clearly identifiable by using track changes or highlighting.
+If you would like to request changes at the time of Continuing Review, submit a separate Amendment Application with the changes to the approved materials clearly identifiable by using track changes or highlighting.

 At the time of continuing review, the IRB is tasked with reviewing the protocol in relation to the IRB approval criteria set forth in the Federal regulations.
 There may be necessary revisions or clarifications required as a result of the IRB’s review at the time of continuation.
 Alterations to a protocol requested by an IRB member during Continuing Review do not require the submission of an Amendment Application.